 Official website of Mr. Rickard's primary work

-Editor's note: Friend and author, James Webster, serves as trustee of what is known as "The Abu Trust."
+Editor's note: James Webster serves as trustee of what is known as "The Abu Trust."
 Direct-voice medium, Rick Rickards, over several years, brought through from the other side an ancient Egyptian with the name of "Abu" (father).
-CD recordings have been made of Abu's teachings, of which I possess several.
-Here is my assessment: I count the "Abu teachings" among the most wise and helpful of all my 20 years of afterlife-research.
+CD recordings have been made of Abu's teachings.
+Here is my assessment: I count the "Abu teachings" among the most helpful.
 As I stated above, many of the "newcomers to Summerland" who offered messages via Leslie Flint struck me as quite naive and self-centered.
 Upon crossing over, we do not instantly become spiritual giants; this was evident in many of the Flint recordings.
-However, Abu's discourses are very different.
-His teachings are in line and consonant with the best I've come to know; but also, and more importantly, his discourses reflect a certain respect for the dignity of what it means to be human, a sentiment not always found among the shallow on the other side.
-I recommend the Abu teachings.
-You can order CDs and books from James on the website.
+However, Abu's discourses are different.
+His teachings are in line and consonant with much of the best I've come to know; but also, and more importantly, his discourses reflect a certain respect for the dignity of what it means to be human.

 James sent this email to me of his personal experience with Rick: